janosch314/GWFish/docs/source/explanation/temporal_truncation.md

 ## The `redefine_tf_vectors` parameter

 Certain GWFish functions (see [here](#api-reference)) offer the boolean parameter `redefine_tf_vectors`.

 In the default configuration this is `False`, which means that in the computation of all relevant integrals the frequency grid is fixed to be the one from the detector definition (for examples see [the list of included detectors](#included-detectors)).

-For the typical {term}`CBC` sources seen by ground-based detectors,
+For the typical {term}`CBC` sources seen by ground-based detectors, this is a good approximation, since they span a wide range of frequencies.

+Some low-frequency sources, on the other hand, evolve very slowly in frequency, meaning that performing the integrals on a fixed grid with bounds corresponding to the mission lifetime would result in few or even no grid points in the integration region.

+If this can happen, one should activate `redefine_tf_vectors`: this option will compute the frequency region in which the given signal evolves, and define custom time and frequency vectors to specifically cover that region.
+This slows down evaluation, but it is necessary in some cases.